 Michael Garfield (1m 24s):

-The 21st century.
-Science is a team sport played by humans and computers.
-Both social science in particular is in the midst of a transition from the qualitative study of small groups of people to the quantitative and computer aided to study of enormous datasets created by the interactions of machines and people in this new ecology, wanting AI to act human makes no sense, but growing alien intelligences offers useful difference and human beings find ourselves empowered to identify new questions.
-No one thought to ask, we can direct our scientific inquiry into the blind spots that our algorithms find for us and optimize for teams diverse enough to answer them.
+In the 21st century science is a team sport played by humans and computers.
+Social science in particular is in the midst of a transition from the qualitative study of small groups of people to the quantitative and computer aided to study of enormous datasets created by the interactions of machines and people.
+In this new ecology, wanting AI to act human makes no sense, but growing alien intelligences offers useful difference and human beings find ourselves empowered to identify new questions. no one thought to ask.
+We can direct our scientific inquiry into the blind spots that our algorithms find for us and optimize for teams diverse enough to answer them.

 Michael Garfield (2m 7s):

 The cost is the conceit that complex systems can be fully understood and thus controlled.
 And this demands that we move into a paradigm of care.
 For both the artificial others we create and human others we engage as partners in discovery.
 This is the Dawn of social computing, an age of daunting risks and dazzling rewards.
 That promises to challenge what we think we know about what can be known and how.
 Welcome to complexity, the official podcast of the Santa Fe Institute.
 I'm your host, Michael Garfield, and every other week, we'll bring you with us for far ranging conversations with our worldwide network of rigorous researchers, developing new frameworks, to explain the deepest mysteries of the universe.